Nate-13/HueMuse/README.md

 ### 3️⃣ **Complementary Pairing**
 A base color is paired with its complementary (opposite) hue, then adjusted for balance to avoid harsh contrasts.

-💡 *Finding the right balance of randomness and range took trial and error, but the results speak for themselves.*
+💡 *Finding the right balance of randomness and range took trial and error, but i'm happy with the results.*

 ---